strathausen/culoare/README.markdown

 if there's something you miss i might add it.

-so thanks to Marak for the cool stuff and to Jeremy for the cool language.
+so thanks to Marak for the cool stuff and to Jeremy for the cool language and thanks to all the other guys that worked on colors.js

 enjoy.